The Chronology of Ancient Kingdoms Amended: Contents

 According to John Conduitt's introductory letter, The Chronology of Ancient Kingdoms Amended was Isaac Newton's last personally revised work before his death but had actually been written much earlier.
 Some of its subject material and contents have led many people to categorize this work as one of Isaac Newton's occult studies.

-Summary

 The work treats figures from Greek mythology, such as the centaur Chiron and the Argonauts, as historical fact.